vamsigoli/mygradleproj/README.md

 also check the usage of run.sh where we used lib/* for -cp input

 https://docs.oracle.com/en/java/javase/21/docs/specs/man/java.html gives the provision of * for class path entires

+# Type of builds
+The example project iam doing here is using buildSrc.
+Another type of builds is also supported called composite builds.
+Check the gradle user manual section Structuring Builds

+# Building tasks
+Generally custom tasks are abstract classes extending Default task interface.
+As each task as inputs, action and outputs we specify the same in the task through the annotations. also to be dynamic, gradle uses Property and Provider concepts. check the user guide

+# Gradle managed properties
+Gradle managed properties allow you to declare properties **AS ABSTRACT GETTERS (Java , Groovy) or abstract properties kotlin** see the property declaration in the groovy tasks defined. if they are not defined in the way we have it, they are not recognized as properties